abhishekarya1/Hash-Define-myNotes/content/data/rdbms/basics.md

     C --> F(RIGHT)
     C --> G(FULL)
 {{< /mermaid >}}

+JOINs are cross-product with filters applied on it.

 **EQUI JOIN**: Any of the above joins that performs join based on equality `=`  of two columns, each in either table.
 Ex - `A.x = B.y`